otrv4/otrv4/otrv4.md

 Diffie-Hellman Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.

-(TODO: the below sentence seems lost)
-In order to manage keys, each correspondent keeps track of:

 As the ratchet moves forward through its keys, its state is kept with the following values: